-The Water Quality Program is managed under the Environmental Compliance Program (ECP).
-The Program centers on monitoring, enforcing, and improving the offshore energy industry's compliance with water quality standards, pollution prevention and control standards, and pollution prevention regulations.
+The Water Quality Program within the Bureau of Safety and Environmental Enforcement’s Environmental Compliance Program (ECP) centers on monitoring, enforcing, and improving the offshore energy industry's compliance with water quality standards, pollution prevention and control standards, and pollution prevention regulations.
 Its goal is to protect coastal and marine waters.

-- Coordination with the United States Environmental Protection Agency (EPA) on National Pollutant Discharge Elimination System (NPDES) permit issues and safe drinking water;
+- Coordinating with the United States Environmental Protection Agency (EPA) on National Pollutant Discharge Elimination System (NPDES) permit issues and safe drinking water;

-- Coordination with the United States Coast Guard (USCG) on issues involving general pollution prevention, the Act to Prevent Pollution from Ships (APPS), oil fingerprinting, and safe drinking water;
+- Coordinating with the United States Coast Guard (USCG) on issues involving general pollution prevention, the Act to Prevent Pollution from Ships, oil fingerprinting, and safe drinking water;

-- Coordination with BSEE Regional and District Field Operations Offices who issue permits for drilling, workover/completion, production operations, and other areas dealing with water quality related matters;
+- Coordinating with BSEE Regional and District Field Operations Offices who issue permits for drilling, workover/completion, and production operations;

 - Conducting field compliance verification and mitigation assessment through offshore site visits; and

 - Enforcing non-compliance and ensuring effective corrective action requirements.